-How might we inspire and enable communities to take more initiative in making their local environments better?
+How might we inspire and enable communities to take more initiative in making their local environments better? read the brief

 Each town would have a Community Recycling Center (CRC) to complement the National Recycling Programme (NRP) and to promote community 3R (Reduce, Reuse, Recycle) participation.